sedjokas/Fraud_Detection/README.md

 this code is used, this way will allow us to know the evolution of our proposed algorithm.
 Injoy
 Contact us: contact@abil.ac.cd - University of Kinshasa

-# Medical image classification model
+# Classification model
-This project contains the code to train a medical image classification model to detect COVID-19, pneumonia and normal.
+This project contains the code to train a banking data classification model to detect fraud transaction in digital transactions.

 # Requirements
 - Python 3.x